DouglasBgs/mdl-ext/src/collapsible/readme.md

 </div>
 ```

-For further control with styling, it is possible to wrap the button elementt
+For further control with styling, it is possible to wrap the button element
 inside the collapsible component.
 The wrapped element becomes the clickable/focusable
 area and **must** have class `mdlext-collapsible` applied.